jose-mdz/Fragment/README.md

 ##Features
+- Incredibly Versatile

-- Page hierarchy
+- Awesome Backend
-- Fragment composed pages
-- Instant metadata
+- Instant Deploy

-##On Development
+##Follow Development
-Next to build:
-- Settings Zone
-- Configuration Checker
-- Install Wizard

-###Details Backend
-- Move pages to be children of other pages
+We have a project for the [first release of Fragment](https://github.com/menendezpoo/Fragment/projects/1).